Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 These estimates reflect monthly principal and interest savings only and assume a 30-year fixed-rate mortgage.
 Actual savings may vary based on your remaining loan term, taxes, and insurance.

 Even if rates drop, refinancing isn’t free.
-That’s why calculating your break-even point—the number of months it takes for your monthly savings to cover your closing costs—is key to deciding whether a refinance is worth it.
+Calculating your break-even point — the number of months it takes for your monthly savings to cover your closing costs — is key to deciding whether a refinance is worth it.

-Your break-even point tells you how long you need to stay in the home for the refinance to “pay for itself.”
+Your break-even point tells you how long you need to stay in the home for the refinance to pay for itself.
 After that point, the monthly savings are essentially profit.
-Check out our refinance break-even calculator to run your numbers.
+Use our refinance break-even calculator to run your own numbers.

 Real-World Example